-An SES Evolution agent can be installed on all types of hosts with compatible operating systems: servers or workstations, including domain controllers or machines that host one or several SES Evolution components (e.g., agent handlers, backends, etc.)
+An SES Evolution agent can be installed on all types of hosts with compatible operating systems: servers or workstations, including domain controllers or machines that host one or several SES Evolution components [e.g., agent handlers, backends, etc.]

 This installation is a two-step process.
 First, generate an installer that contains the whole configuration dedicated to the agent group.
 Next, deploy the agent on every workstation that must belong to this group.
-Once the agent is installed, it automatically becomes part of the agent group in question - the group's configuration and policy are applied to it.
+Once it is installed, the agent will retrieve a unique identity the first time it connects to the agent handler.
+It will then appear in the panel of the corresponding agent group in the administration console.
+The whole configuration of the agent group will be applied to it, especially security policies.